 Five Steps to a Healthier Heart

-February 14 is Valentine's Day.
-Sweethearts exchange cards, give candy, and send flowers.
-February is also Heart Month, a great time to take your health to heart.
-Each year, about 800,000 people die from heart disease.
-You have the power to reduce your risk of developing heart problems.
-You can start by taking five basic steps to improve your heart health.
+Did you know that almost 655,000 people die a year from heart disease?
+You have the power to reduce your risk of developing heart problems right now.
+Start by taking these five basic steps to improve your heart health.

 Learn about heart disease